The author is an online writer who covers various cultural topics.

 Who Are Your Heroes?

-Or maybe your hero is the CEO of a large cooperation who keeps the profit margins high for investors, a political figure who has successfully served the people for several terms, or a religious leader who has led many people on their spiritual journeys.
+Or maybe your hero is the CEO of a large cooperation that keeps the profit margins high for investors, a political figure who has successfully served the people for several terms, or a religious leader who has led many people on their spiritual journeys.

 While all these professions certainly do include many people who inspire and lift our expectations of ourselves and others to a higher plane, giving them the title "Hero" doesn't always apply.

-Because, if we're not conscientious about who we honor with the extraordinary title of "Hero," then it will come to mean very little.
+Because, if we're not conscientious about who we honor with the extraordinary title of "hero," then it will come to mean very little.

-Definition of "Hero."
+A Suggested Definition of "Hero"

 - A Hero is someone who knowingly and voluntarily makes a conscious decision to sacrifice something of one’s self for the greater good of others.

 - A Hero doesn’t seek notoriety or praise for personal glorification, but instead, uses whatever attention he receives to perpetuate his achievements to a greater degree.